-If you are struggling to manage your debt, a debt consolidation loan might be a good alternative to filing for personal bankruptcy.
-If you still have a good credit score and a steady income, a debt consolidation loan can be a good solution to paying down your debt.
+For many Canadians, a debt consolidation loan is an ideal alternative to filing for personal bankruptcy.
+If you still have a good credit score and steady income, a debt consolidation loan could be the solution to paying down your debt.

 What Is A Debt Consolidation Loan?

-A Debt consolidation loan is a private loan used to combine multiple debts into a single debt with a single monthly repayment.
+A Debt consolidation loan is a private loan used to combine multiple debts into a single debt with one monthly payment.

-If you owe $15,000 to three different unsecured creditors like your credit card company or an installment loan, you go to your bank or another lending institution and borrow $15,000 and pay off the three existing accounts.
-Your cards are then paid in full and you’re left with one monthly payment, to the loan provider.
+If you owe $15,000 to three different unsecured creditors like credit card companies or bank loans, you could go to your bank or another lending institution, borrow $15,000 and pay off the three existing accounts.
+Your past debts are then paid in full and you’re left with one new monthly payment, to the consolidated loan provider.

 Do You Qualify?

-There are two types of consolidation loans – secured loans and signature only loans.
+There are two types of consolidation loans – secured loans and signature only (unsecured) loans.

 Signature Only Loans.
-If you have excellent credit, you may get a signature only loan for a smaller amount.
-All that means is the loan is guaranteed only by your signature.
-Signature only loans are rare and often come at a higher interest rate.
+If you have excellent credit, you may get a signature only loan.
+Unlike secured loans, signature loans do not require you to secure the loan with an asset.
+A signature loan is guaranteed only by your signature.
+Signature only loans are uncommon and often involve higher interest rates.

 What Kinds of Debts are Included?

-You can use your consolidation loan to pay off any outstanding debts you have.
-Once the loan is secured, it is yours to pay off what you need.
+You can use your consolidation loan to pay off any outstanding debts.
+Once the loan funds have been received the money is yours to use as you deem fit.

 What are the benefits of debt consolidation?